Frontierland: Magic Kingdom

 Frontierland at Magic Kingdom debuted with three attractions: the Walt Disney World Railroad station, Davy Crockett's Explorer Canoes (which operated until 1994) and the world debut of the Country Bear Jamboree (which was permanently closed in 2024 to make way for Country Bear Musical Jamboree).
 Tom Sawyer Island opened in 1973.
 The northwestern end of the park was supposed to receive a pavilion-style "E ticket" attraction, which was never built.
 The area sat empty until Big Thunder Mountain Railroad premiered in 1980.

 Few changes would be made until 1991, when Splash Mountain, based on the animated sequences from Disney's 1946 film Song of the South, was built on the vacant land between Big Thunder Mountain Railroad and the Walt Disney World Railroad station and parade access road, necessitating the relocation of the railroad's station.
 Splash Mountain and a new two-story railroad station opened on October 2, 1992.
 Frontierland borders Adventureland on the south, Liberty Square on the east, and formerly the Rivers of America on the north.

-In June 2020, Disney announced that they would be reworking Splash Mountain into a new ride, based on the 2009 animated film, The Princess and the Frog.
-Disney stated that the project had been in development since 2019 and was overseen by Walt Disney Imagineer Senior Creative Producer Charita Carter while Splash Mountain's creator Tony Baxter returned as a creative adviser.
+In June 2020, Disney announced that they would be reworking Splash Mountain into a new ride, based on Disney Animation's 2009 film, The Princess and the Frog.
 Splash Mountain closed on January 23, 2023.
 Tiana's Bayou Adventure officially opened on June 28, 2024.

 On June 13, 2024, Disney announced that Magic Kingdom version of Frontierland Shootin' Arcade would permanently close on June 23, 2024 to make way for a new Disney Vacation Club Member lounge, McKim's Mile House, which would be open on March 18, 2025.

 In August 2024, it was announced that an area themed to the American wilderness from Pixar's Cars franchise would be added to Frontierland, which will replace Tom Sawyer Island and the Rivers of America.
 In June 2025, it was announced that Tom Sawyer Island and the Rivers of America would close on July 7, 2025, to make way for Piston Peak National Park.
 During that time, the Walt Disney World Railroad will be temporarily run in Shuttle Mode with some reserved seats and Frontierland Station will be closed due to the construction.
+More details were released in August 2026 at D23: The Ultimate Disney Fan Event 2026, which revealed that the attraction will feature a number of experiences, including Miss Fritter’s Daredevil Spin-Along and Cars Ridge Run Rally and set to become part of Frontierland.